What Happened During Nintendo's Data Breach in 2020?

 TeamPassword uses Google Authenticator for 2FA, and you can also generate backup codes to ensure you never get locked out.

-TeamPassword - A Comprehensive Password Management Solution
+TeamPassword - A Comprehensive Password Management Solution for Businesses

-Built-In Password Generator
+Built-In Password Generator for Stronger Security

-Avoid becoming another data-breach statistic!
+Avoid becoming another data-breach statistic.
 Try TeamPassword with a free trial today and take control of your password management!

 Enhance your password security